Raboo/something_fail/pages/01.blog/parted-multi-partition-alignment/item.md

 3. parted does handle alignment, but only under some circumstances which are not fitting for a granular multi partition of a disk.
 4. Doing multiple partitions with parted and wanting to align them all is a real pain in the...

-So basically you can use parted to align multie partitions IF you use percentage.
+So basically you can use parted to align multiple partitions IF you use percentage.
 I tried

 ```bash
 parted -a optimal -s -- /dev/sdX mkpart primary 0% 32MiB